jdell64/conductor/README.md

 ####members

-*username* - user.name - the user that made this change.
+*changer* - username - the user that made this change.
 *field* - string - the attribute of the ticket that was changed.
 *ticketNumber* - string - the ticket that was changed.
 *oldValue* - string - the old value of the field.